300 Block of Martin Luther King Street

 Location.
 31° 33.563′ N, 91° 23.894′ W. Marker is in Natchez, Mississippi, in Adams County.
 Marker is at the intersection of Martin Luther King Street and St. Catherine Street & Jefferson Street, on the left when traveling north on Martin Luther King Street.
 Touch for map.
 Marker is in this post office area: Natchez MS 39120, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Zion Chapel A.M.E.
-Church (here, next to this marker); Churches in the St. Catherine Street Neighborhood (within shouting distance of this marker); Zion Chapel African Methodist Episcopal Church (within shouting distance of this marker); Views of St. Catherine Street - Western End (within shouting distance of this marker); Rhythm Night Club (within shouting distance of this marker); Intersection of Jefferson and North Rankin streets (about 400 feet away, measured in a direct line); Hospital Hill Neighborhood (about 400 feet away); 20-30 St. Catherine Street and Eduation (about 500 feet away).
+Church (here, next to this marker); Churches in the St. Catherine Street Neighborhood (within shouting distance of this marker); Zion Chapel African Methodist Episcopal Church (within shouting distance of this marker); Views of St. Catherine Street - Western End (within shouting distance of this marker); Rhythm Night Club (within shouting distance of this marker); Rhythm Club Fire (within shouting distance of this marker); Intersection of Jefferson and North Rankin streets (about 400 feet away, measured in a direct line); Hospital Hill Neighborhood (about 400 feet away).
 Touch for a list and map of all markers in Natchez.

 More about this marker.
 Part of the "St. Catherine Street Trail" of Natchez Trails.
 All markers are on the LEFT when traveling west of St. Catherine Street, as it is one way.

 Credits.
-This page was last revised on September 22, 2017.
-This page originally submitted on September 22, 2017, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 144 times since then and 37 times this year.
+This page was last revised on November 23, 2023.
+It was originally submitted on September 22, 2017, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 575 times since then and 133 times this year.
 Photos: 1, 2. submitted on September 22, 2017.